Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Brieskorn--Pham polynomials

 for $\eta$ a primitive $\ell^{\text{th}}$ root of unity.
 With this, there are $\ell$ matrix factorisations coming from equivariantly factoring $\w$

 In the maximally graded case, this is the zero object in the category of matrix factorisations, but in the non-maximally graded case these give non-trivial objects.
-We will therefore assume from now on that $\ell>1$, since the two cases are treated differently and the maximally graded case is already established as a special case of \cite{FutakiUedaBP}.
-We assume without loss of generality that $p\geq q$.\\
+We will therefore assume from now on that $\ell>1$, since the two cases are treated differently and the maximally graded case is already established as a special case of \cite{FutakiUedaBP}. \\